The Siren in the Lab Coat: How Authority Bias Trips Us Up (and What To Do About It)

 Authority Bias doesn’t look like one thing.
 Sometimes it looks like relief: “Finally, someone who knows.”
 Sometimes it looks like speed.
 Sometimes it looks like a uniform.
 Under the hood, the same move repeats: we let signals of status gatecrash our judgment.

-How to Recognize and Avoid Authority Bias
+Recognize and Avoid Authority Bias

 You don’t need to become a cynic or a contrarian.
 You need habits that separate earned authority (tracked record, transparent methods, aligned incentives) from costume authority (tone, title, theatrics).
 Here’s how we do it on our team.